NGL04/Udacity_DataEngineering/src/2.4 Project - Data Warehouse/README.md

   - Here we load data from S3 into staging tables on Redshift and then process that data into analytics tables on Redshift
 - `sql_queries.py`
   - Here we define SQL statements which will be imported into the two other files above
-- `create_and_drop_redshift_cluster_IaC.ipnyb`
-  - Here we use Infrastructure-as-Code to create and drop our Redshift Cluster
 - `dwh.cfg`
-  - Here we define the config parameters used (IAM role, Redshift cluster metadata, S3 data) - Template must be filled with credentials
+  - Here we define the config parameters used (IAM role, Redshift cluster metadata, S3 data) - must be created and filled with credentials

 ## How to run the project

 1. Fill config file `dwh.cfg` with required config parameters
-2. Create Redshift cluster with `create_and_drop_redshift_cluster_IaC.ipnyb` and add parameters to `dwh.cfg`
+2. Create Redshift cluster with and add parameters to `dwh.cfg`
 3. Run `create_tables.py` to create all required tables
 4. Run `etl.py` to load data from S3 into staging tables on Redshift and process into star schema table set
 5. Try out queries :)